 I can appreciate that most job applicants don’t want to jump through unnecessary hoops to land a job.
 But, for the better jobs, being asked for references should be taken as a sign that the employer knows what they’re doing and doesn’t hire everybody who applies and says some of the right things during an interview.

-A: From what I’ve seen first-hand, going back almost 20 years, references are only checked for the most promising job applicants – near the end of the hiring process.
+A4.
+From what I’ve seen first-hand, going back almost 20 years, references are only checked for the most promising job applicants – near the end of the hiring process.
 A decent reference check takes time to complete so it does not make sense to invest the time that’s required to do a thorough one until you’re prepared to make an offer.

-Unless you’re asked for the names and contact information for references up front, I think it’s better to provide them when you’re asked for them.
+Unless you’re asked for the names and contact information for references upfront, I think it’s better to provide them when you’re asked for them.

-Q5: Going back to some job applicants feeling hassled or reluctant to provide a reference from a superior, isn’t it possible that they may have good reason not to?
+Q5.
+Going back to some job applicants feeling hassled or reluctant to provide a reference from a superior, isn’t it possible that they may have a good reason not to?
 For instance, if their last place of employment was toxic?
 What if their boss was harassing them, or their manager just didn’t like them?
 Similarly, what if they don’t want their current employer to know they are planning to leave?

-A: These are such important questions and the answers aren’t black and white.
+A5.
+These are such important questions and the answers aren’t black and white.
 Since there’s so much nuance to this question, and potentially so much at stake, I’ve included several clickable links so that you can drill down to get more information that’s most relevant to your circumstances.
 When you’ve been made the scapegoat or harassed or bullied at work, it really won’t feel good to ask the ‘offender’ to be a good, reliable reference.
 In many cases, you probably shouldn’t count on an honest (and positive) testimonial of your value as an employee.

 If you’re stuck and/or have questions about who to list as a reference – or you want to make better use of reference checks when hiring new staff, I invite you to contact me by email, free 15-minute phone consultation, or via direct message on Twitter, Facebook, or LinkedIn.